How to Fill Out a Money Order: An Easy Step-by-Step Guide

 Money orders might seem like an unnecessary hassle, but there are times when it’s actually better to use one instead of a check.
 If you’re sending money overseas, a money order is probably the least expensive and safest way to do so.
 The post office can send money orders to 28 different countries.

 A money order is also more secure than a check because it doesn’t have any identifying information on it.
+Banks can identify it by the money order number rather than by your account number.
 A check will always have the account and routing number visible, which can be used to hack into your account.
 If you’re sending funds to someone you don’t know that well, a money order is a great way to add a layer of security to the payment.